F.I.R. (TV series)

-F.I.R. is an Indian police-based television sitcom that aired from 31 July 2006 to 23 January 2015, on SAB TV.
-The show was produced by Edit 2 Productions.
+F.I.R. is an Indian television sitcom produced by Edit 2 Productions that aired from 31 July 2006 to 23 January 2015 on SAB TV.

 Plot

 F.I.R. is an acronym for first information report, a document that the Indian police prepares for each case to be investigated.

-F.I.R. is a sitcom serial centered on a Haryanvi female police officer named Chandramukhi Chautala and her three subordinates, Head Constable Gopinath Gandothra, Constable Mulayam Singh Gulgule and Constable Billu, who later joined the Chowki.
+F.I.R. is centered on a Haryanvi female police officer named Chandramukhi Chautala and her three subordinates, Head Constable Gopinath Gandothra, Constable Mulayam Singh Gulgule, and Constable Billu, who later joined the Chowki.
 The show depicts their lives as they try to solve every case which comes to their police station Imaan Chowki, Ravanpur.

-The show features romantic storylines between Chandramukhi Chautala and each of the police station's chief inspectors, Hanuman Prasad Pandey, Raj Aaryan and Bajrang Pandey.
+The show also features romantic storylines between Chandramukhi Chautala and each of the police station's chief inspectors, Hanuman Prasad Pandey, Raj Aaryan and Bajrang Pandey.